Victorian Railways narrow-gauge freight vehicles

-Unlike the broad-gauge, the Victorian Railways' narrow-gauge network never had four-wheeled trucks (aside from a handful of trollies).
+Unlike the broad-gauge, the Victorian Railways' narrow-gauge network never had four-wheeled wagons or trucks in regular service (aside from a handful of trollies).
 Instead, a single design of 249 underframes was constructed, with identical structure, bogies, couplers and brake equipment.
 Different bodies were provided on these frames for each purpose.
-The most common, by far, was the convertible flat/open truck, followed by cattle, louvred, insulated and boxcar types.
+The most common, by far, was the convertible flat/open truck with over 200 examples built (and more in the preservation era), with a total of 31 other trucks built for livestock, louvre vans, insulated and boxcar types.

+All the earliest vehicles were issued to service without the "N" prefix to indicate narrow gauge; this was appended later.
+In an incident report dated 24 December 1898 the narrow gauge open wagons were still being referred to as "QR" rather than ^{N}QR.
+Codes for each type were equivalent to the broad gauge system, e.g. the open wagons were classed "QR".
+By 1910 the ^{N} superscript prefix was being added, e.g. ^{N}QR.
+From 1926 all of the goods stock which had triple-letter classification were simplified to double-letter classification (e.g. ^{N}M^{M} became NM), though some ^{N}QR wagons were not recoded to NQ until much later.
+However, as late as 1931 occasional references were still made to, for instance, "narrow gauge QR trucks".

-From 1926, all of the goods stock which had double-letter classification, were simplified to single-letter classification (e.g. NMM became NM).
-In more recent years, the E.T.R.B. has started a process of reclassifying all previously double-letter classified goods stock back to its original identities.
+In more recent years, the Emerald Tourist Railway Board has started a process of reclassifying all previously double-letter classified goods stock back to the original identities.
 This is in recognition of the adopted Era of Significance for the Railway, which covers period 1900–1930, during which time they mostly had the double letter coding.

 The same frame design was later used for the second generation of ^{N}BH passenger carriages, after the first had been converted from ^{N}QR flat/open trucks.